PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 | T_Analysis_Job   | AJ_finish        | finish           |
 | t_users	       | name_with_prn	  | `<skip>`         |

-Use `/DefaultSchema` to define the default schema name to use when exporting data from tables
+Use `/Schema` or `/DefaultSchema` to define the default schema name to use when exporting data from tables
 * Entries in the `/DataTables` file will override this default schema

 Use `/ExistingSchema` or `/ExistingDDL` to define a text file that should be parsed to rename columns, based on data loaded from the `/ColumnMap` file